 Tip: Search for town and county histories without using a person’s name.
 These books can hold valuable background information that’ll help you put your family’s story into historical context.
 You also might come across your ancestor’s name spelled in ways you wouldn’t have thought to search on.

 Google Books is among the best places to start when looking for books online, but it’s not your only option.
 Here are a few more places to access online genealogy and history books.
 Also check libraries in your ancestors’ area and search online for new sites with digitized books.

 - The FamilySearch catalog, a service of the Church of Jesus Christ of Latter-day Saints’ Family History Library in Salt Lake City, has lots of genealogical books and records for you to explore.
-You’ll find digitized books in the Family History Books collection (click the Books tab, then Family History Books) containing more than 40,000 searchable genealogy publications from Brigham Young University and other libraries.
+You’ll find digitized books in the Family History Digital Library collection containing more than 40,000 searchable genealogy publications from Brigham Young University and other libraries.
 You can search in multiple categories (such as birth, marriage, death records), and you can browse by locations around the world.

 - Although it’s not family history specific, the University of Pennsylvania’s Online Books Page is another online catalog that features a million-plus free books, as well as news, features and access to archives in English and other languages.